 Giving yourself the best chance to recover the compensation you deserve starts with knowing the different types of damages in a personal injury claim.
 Some types of damages are fairly straightforward, while others are less obvious.

 It is in your best interest to speak to a personal injury lawyer as soon as possible if you were harmed through no fault of your own.
 An attorney at Hauptman, O’Brien, Wolf & Lathrop can review your case for free and advise you what damages you may be entitled to recover.

-The legal term for an injured person’s losses is damages.
-Damages may be purely economic in nature, or they may represent emotional injuries or other types of losses that aren’t as easily expressed in monetary terms.
+Damages is the legal term for an injured person’s losses.
+These damages may be purely economic in nature, or they may represent emotional injuries or other types of losses that are not as easily expressed in monetary terms.

 - Medical devices

 - Medical imaging (e.g., X-ray, CT scan, MRI, etc.)